malthemorsing/Discord-video-stream/README.md

 - Can I stream on existing voice connection (CAM) and in a go-live connection simultaneously?

 Yes, just send the media packets over both udp connections.
 The voice gateway expects you to signal when a user turns on their camera, so make sure you signal using `client.signalVideo(guildId, channelId, true)` before you start sending cam media packets.

+- Does this library work with bot tokens?

+No, Discord blocks video from bots which is why this library uses a selfbot library as peer dependency.
+You must use a user token